The Maine Division of Administrative and

 Relatedly, adult-use operations that intend to

-combine vertically to various levels could co-locate cultivation, product
+combine vertically to various levels might co-locate cultivation, product

 manufacturing, and retail.
-Nonetheless, circumstances apply, corresponding to a prohibition on
+Nevertheless, situations apply, reminiscent of a prohibition on

 having “inherently hazardous” supplies in a product manufacturing operation